 I design maps suitable for publication in black-and-white books or full-color magazines and websites, using a variety of graphical techniques.
-There are two basic styles: schematic topography (contour lines or areas) and shaded relief elevation.
+There are two basic styles: shaded relief elevation and schematic topography (or "hypsometry").
 Here are example views of Big Round Top at Gettysburg:

-My “standard” American Civil War map consists of a topographic background (one of the styles shown in the PORTFOLIO tab above), scale/legend, 19th century rivers and road networks, overlaid with labels and troop movements/actions.
+My “standard” American Civil War map consists of a topographic background (usually shaded relief), scale/legend, 19th century rivers and road networks, overlaid with labels and troop movements/actions.
 I will create the map using my standard graphical design tools (currently Adobe Illustrator and Photoshop CC).
-For a typical small book publishing project in 2014, I can design and produce a collection of standard maps for as little as $60–70 per map.
-Or see Other Pricing Options below.
+For a typical small book publishing project in 2021, I can design and produce a collection of standard maps for as little as $50–60 per map, depending on quantity.

 The author/historian will do the primary research for the contents of the maps and provide either hand-drawn sketches, scanned images of other maps, or enough textual information so that I can create the map without having to, say, read regimental histories or the Official Records to determine which units did what/where/when.
 The actions on a single standard map should be bounded by a reasonably compact unit of time so that complex time coding, overlays, or insets are not required.

 My specialty is the American Civil War, but I have done some work for the American Revolutionary War as well (three books so far).
 Because of geographic data availability, I prefer to work on maps of North America.
 I can do small-scale (i.e., covering large geographic areas) theater/campaign maps of other regions, but detailed battlefield maps in those regions might require purchasing geographic data, which would be the responsibility of the client.
 Contact me if you are interested.